 • Current students: your cumulative GPA from the last term you completed at Chemeketa will automatically populate onto the application

-• If you have earned a GED and do not have a GPA, call the GED Department at Chemeketa at 503.399.5224 for assistance
+• If you have earned a GED and do not have a GPA, please call the GED Department at Chemeketa at 503.399.5224 for assistance and they will convert your GED score to a GPA to enter on the scholarship application

 • New students: enter your cumulative GPA from the last educational institution you attended, whether high school or another college